-In this study, we have extended a process-oriented mathematical model of atherosclerosis development and progression to include individual risk factor levels.
-We have incorporated both data from a well-characterized population-based cohort as well as subclinical coronary artery data from a younger autopsy cohort.
-The model performed well, compared to traditional descriptive models, and allowed for investigating the biological role of individual risk factors in the pathway of atherosclerosis progression.
+incorporated data from a well-characterized population-based cohort as well as subclinical coronary artery data from a younger autopsy cohort.
+The model performed well, compared with traditional descriptive models, and allowed for investigating the biological role of individual risk factors in the pathway of atherosclerosis progression.
 We thus conclude that the newly proposed statistical model is a helpful addition to traditional cardiovascular disease (CVD) risk models and can contribute to a more thorough understanding and individualized risk assessment.

-Regarding the biological pathways of risk factor effects, our results corroborate and extent the current literature.
-Effects of smoking on atherosclerosis progression are present at all phases, starting already at endothelial dysfunction [17] and continuing through promotion of unstable plaques by inducing oxidative stress-related activation of extracellular matrix proteins [18].
-However, evidence points to a major thrombogenic effect of smoking [19]: Cigarette smoke induces expression of tissue factor in endothelial cells, thus activating the coagulation cascade and increasing the risk for vascular clotting [20].
-Smokers have an elevated immature platelet fraction, which promotes thrombus formation [21].
-Furthermore, smoking stimulates platelet activation and aggregation and is associated with increased fibrinogen and decreased fibrinolytic capacity, predisposing for formation and propagation of thrombi [22, 23].
-Our model is consistent with such thrombogenic effect by providing strong statistical evidence that the major impact of smoking indeed lies within the last stages of disease.
+Regarding the biological pathways of risk factor effects, our results corroborate and extend the current literature.
+Effects of smoking on atherosclerosis progression are present at all phases, starting already at endothelial dysfunction (17) and continuing through promotion of unstable plaques by inducing oxidative stress-related activation of extracellular matrix proteins (18).
+However, evidence points to a major thrombogenic effect of smoking (19): Cigarette smoke induces expression of tissue factor in endothelial cells, thus activating the coagulation cascade and increasing the risk for vascular clotting (20).
+Smokers have an elevated immature platelet fraction, which promotes thrombus formation (21).
+Furthermore, smoking stimulates platelet activation and aggregation and is associated with increased fibrinogen and decreased fibrinolytic capacity, predisposing for formation and propagation of thrombi (22, 23).
+Our model is consistent with such a thrombogenic effect by providing strong statistical evidence that the major impact of smoking indeed lies within the last stages of disease.
 Smoking was associated with HRs of about 2.3 for men and 3.1 for women (descriptive analysis).
-Findings from the population-based Tromsø Study showed incidence rate ratios of MI of 2.2 for men and 2.1 for women for daily smokers [24].
-A large study from the US, based on the National Health Interview Survey found HRs for death of ischemic heart disease of 3.2 for men and 3.5 for women [25].
-In a large case-control study within INTERHEART, current smoking was associated with non-fatal MI with an odds ratio of 2.95.
-Of note, this was reduced for former smokers to

-1.87 already 1-3 years after quitting [26].
-A meta-analysis calculated the relative risks of smoking on MI to be 2.88 which rapidly decreased within a few years after cessation to finally yield 1.17 [27].
+Findings from the population-based Tromsø study showed incidence rate ratios for MI of 2.2 for men and 2.1 for women for daily smokers (24).
+A large study from the United States, based on the National Health Interview Survey, found HRs for death of ischemic heart disease of 3.2 for men and 3.5 for women (25).
+In a large case-control study within INTERHEART, current smoking was associated with nonfatal MI with an odds ratio of 2.95.
+Of note, this was already reduced for former smokers to 1.87 1-3 years after quitting (26).
+A meta-analysis calculated the relative risk of smoking for MI to be 2.88, which rapidly decreased within a few years after cessation to finally yield 1.17 (27).
 Thus, our findings are consistent with the literature.
 The model sheds some light on the rapid and almost complete decrease of CVD risk right after smoking cessation: Acute risk of plaque rupture and thrombus formation is reduced immediately and other biological effects on lesions are minor.